thieu1995/mealpy/README.md

 **Job Shop Scheduling Problem Using Woa Optimizer**

-Note that this implementation assumes that the job times and machine times are provided as 2D lists, where job_times[i][j] represents the processing time of job i on machine j.
+Note that this implementation assumes that the job times and machine times are provided as 2D lists, where `job_times[i][j]` represents the processing time of job `i` on machine `j`.

 Keep in mind that this is a simplified implementation, and you may need to modify it according to the specific requirements and constraints of your Job Shop Scheduling problem.

 ```python